-Influenza Pandemic
+Influenza pandemic

-An influenza virus capable of causing a pandemic is one that people have no immunity to, that can easily spread from person to person, and that is capable of causing severe disease.
+An influenza virus capable of causing a pandemic is one that people have no immunity to, that can easily spread from person to person, and is capable of causing severe disease.
 We all need to be prepared for a pandemic in order to help prevent spread and look after ourselves as best we can.

-Here are a few simple things you can do now to prepare for a pandemic:
+Here are a few simple things you need to do to prepare for a pandemic:

-- Cover your coughs and sneezes - Wash and dry hands often
+- · Cover your coughs and sneezes

+- · Wash and dry hands often

-- Keep away from others and stay home if you become unwell - Regularly disinfect common surfaces like phones, handles, taps, toys etc - Put together an emergency plan and kit - Keep paracetamol and ibuprofen handy for reducing fever and aches and pains. - Think about things to do if your family have to stay . home for a week or so i.e. books, games movies.
+- Keep away from others and stay home if you become unwell

+- Regularly disinfect common surfaces like phones, handles, taps, toys etc - · Put together and emergency plan and kit - Keep paracetamol and ibuprofen handy for reducing fever and aches and pains. - Think about things to do if your family have to stay home for a week or so i.e. books, games movies.